Welcome to the NCHIMA Student Page. This is your resource area for access to the things that will make your educational journey easier.

 Whether you are using Linked in, Snapchat, Twitter or Facebook, you can share information about yourself in a professional manner.
 Recruiters are using one of these sites an average of 55-65% of the time.
 You will want to share your most recent headshot photo, resume, skills and experience in your profile.

 Make it Unique

 By sharing the skills and experiences that make you unique in your professional life are a must!
 Employers are looking for that well-rounded individual, who is confident (not overly), active in the community and volunteer organizations.
-Use specific words or phrases that you’ve seen in job posting in which you are interested in.
+Use specific words or phrases that you’ve seen in job postings in which you are interested.
 Don’t share or post anything that could tarnish you as a professional.
 Many people are on Facebook to keep up with friends and family and don’t realize that anything that you post with a political rant, photos of you partying all night with friends or in clothing that seems unprofessional or revealing may have a negative effect on your results in your job search!

 Use appropriate grammar and language